linkedin/opticss/packages/opticss/README.md

 * `id` - whether the `id` attribute should be rewritten.
 * `class` - whether the `class` attribute should be rewritten.
-* `omitIdents` - (optional) An object that specifies identifiers that are reserved and should not be used by opticss in a specific namespace.
+* `omitIdents` - (optional) An object that specifies identifiers that are reserved and should not be used by OptiCSS in a specific namespace.
 The object can have keys of `id` and `class` with the value being an array of reserved identifiers.

 #### CSS Feature Support